 - Support projects in the critically underfunded realm of cutting edge contemporary creative practices, of which Headlands Alumni are distinguished

 - Provide an impactful award to granted Alumni toward the successful completion of a project, through the means of finishing funds and a project-focused return visit

 - Facilitate recognition of awardees’ artistic excellence by providing a venue for sharing project outcomes on Headlands’ webpage and by promoting public manifestations of the project.

-- Alumni New Works awards replace previous informal alumni return residencies, in order to refine and improve Headlands’ support.
+- The Alumni New Works program replaces previous informal Alumni return visits in order to refine and improve Headlands’ support for Alumni.

-- While at Headlands, alumni receive all benefits enjoyed by current Artists in Residence
+- During return visit, Alumni artists receive all benefits enjoyed by current Artists in Residence

-- Headlands cannot offer extra rooms for collaborators; only collaborators who are also Headlands Alumni are eligible to apply
+- Headlands cannot offer extra rooms for collaborators; only collaborators who are also Headlands’ Alumni are eligible

-- All alumni Artists are eligible to apply
+- All individuals who are Alumni of Headlands Artist Programs are eligible to apply

 - Merit of application, including quality and innovation of proposed project